The Gradient of Mean Molecular Weight Across the Radius Valley

 \subsubsection{Solubility laws}

 Outgassing models typically describe a system consisting of a mixed gas (the atmosphere) and a liquid (the melt) in collective chemical equilibrium (e.g., \citealt{french66,gs14,gaillard22,th24}).
 Some of these gases are partially dissolved in the melt, a phenomenon that is well established in the geosciences (e.g., \citealt{gaillard22}).
 In the current study, we take the approximation that only water (H$_2$O) and molecular hydrogen (H$_2$) have non-negligible solubilities.
 The former is well established in the geosciences literature (e.g., \citealt{mcmillan94,berndt02,dufils20}).
-The latter is motivated by the claim that objects with sizes larger than about three Earth radii are rare because of the solubility of molecular hydrogen in melt under high pressure---the so-called ``fugacity crisis" \citep{kite19}.
-Under Earth-like conditions, carbon dioxide (CO$_2$), carbon monoxide (CO) and methane (CH$_4$) have lower solubilities, compared to water, in basaltic melts (e.g., \citealt{amalberti21}).
+The latter is motivated by the claim that objects with sizes larger than about three Earth radii are rare because of the dissolution of molecular hydrogen in melt under high pressure---the so-called ``fugacity crisis" \citep{kite19}.
+Under Earth-like conditions, carbon dioxide (CO$_2$), carbon monoxide (CO) and methane (CH$_4$) have lower solubilities, compared to water, in basaltic melts (e.g., \citealt{amalberti21,seo24}).
+Section 2.3 of \cite{seo24} contains a comprehensive discussion of the solubility laws associated with CO$_2$, CO and CH$_4$.
+Using scaling arguments, \cite{seo24} conclude that the dissolution of CO and CH$_4$ into the melt is negligible, while CO$_2$ is moderately soluble when the atmosphere is ``highly oxidized" and the silicate layer of the core is ``almost fully molten and well-mixed".
 We also ignore the solubility of sulfur species as the solubility laws are unavailable.

 In the simplest carbon-hydrogen-oxygen (CHO) chemical system, the set of coupled equations reduces to a quadratic equation for the partial pressure of molecular hydrogen \citep{french66}.
 When solubility laws for water and molecular hydrogen are considered, this governing equation generalizes to a polynomial equation.
 The exact form of this equation depends on the functional form of the solubility laws, which is why it is relevant to establish them prior to deriving the outgassing model.